envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is non-blocking IO?
 A: It is the ability to do actions without pausing or stopping other actions (as long as it is done correctly).

+### 8. HTTP protocol and web servers

+#### C1

+Q: What is HTTP?
+A: It is the system that allows the transfer of information between different services and the clients that use web pages (or any application that invokes the HTTP protocol).

+Q: What is a web server?
+A: It is the software that is responsible for delivering the content of a website to the user.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto